INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 If [RFC 7808] is to be used, the problem details object would have to be extended with additional members.

-&#x1F538; OPEN QUESTION: Would the approach discussed in  https://github.com/opengeospatial/oapi_common/issues/75 be a good way of dealing with errors (incl.
-INSPIRE-specific ones).

 ```
 # Request